igorw/chicken-php/README.md

     $ cat examples/99chickens.cha | bin/chickenasm | bin/eggsemble | bin/chicken 9

-ChickenASM is a different dialect of chicken assmebly.
+ChickenASM is a different dialect of chicken assembly.
 This tool allows translating to eggsembly.